Enter promo code EarlyBird to save 5% through October 15th

 Passports and Visas

-All GEEO programs require that the participant have a valid passport.
+All GEEO programs require the participant to have a valid passport.
 Please see our general FAQ for information on obtaining a passport.
 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
 It is your responsibility to double check the information we provide below by searching here.
 U.S. citizens do not need a visa to travel to South Korea.
 Non-American participants should check with their government or the nearest Korean embassy to find out if they need a visa.

 Money Exchange